autowarefoundation/autoware.universe/design/Planning/DesignRationale.md

 ## Autoware Planning Architecture
 Considering pros and cons of different approaches, we have concluded to take the hybrid approach of Apollo and Boss.

 We divided planning modules into scenarios just like Apollo, but into a more high-level scenario, such as LaneDriving and Parking.
-Apollo has smaller units of scenarios, such as intersection and traffic lights, but we expect that those scenarios may occur in parallel(e.g. intsection with traffic lights and crosswalks) and preparing combined-scenario modules would make scenario-selector too complex to be maintained.
+Apollo has smaller units of scenarios, such as intersection and traffic lights, but we expect that those scenarios may occur in parallel(e.g. intersection with traffic lights and crosswalks) and preparing combined-scenario modules would make scenario-selector too complex to be maintained.
 Instead, we made a scenario to be a more broad concept to keep the number of scenarios to be lower to keep scenario selector comprehensible.
 Currently, we only have LaneDriving and Parking, and we anticipate to have HighWay and InEmergency scenarios in the future.

 More investigation is required to establish the definition of a “Scenario”, but the convention is that a new scenario must only be added whenever a different "paradigm" is needed for planning.